jryanconklin/epicodus-php-cr1-addressbook/README.md

 - Download the Repository
 - Install Silex and Twig via Composer
-- Open the "index.html" file in the Browser
+- Launch Project in Server Mode

 ## Specifications
 * Enter New Contact